 When handling document for client, you often are the liaison between them and their printer.
 And despite whether or not you’ve created the art, you often have to pick up the pieces and made necessary edits to allow the printing process to be a success.
+In this blog we disucss how to use photoshop crop marks to achieve this.
 Creating the appropriate printers marks is often one of these projects.

 First, set your canvas size to the appropriate document size.
 Here, we have an 8x10 photo.
 Set your guides along all four edges of the document.
 Next, to create the cropping area, we’re going to increase the size of the canvas.
 Image>Canvas Size; Most printers require a .25” bleed, so increase your canvas size by .5 inches on both dimensions, keeping the anchor point in the center.